How to Hike Mt. Dabajian, the Banknote Mountain: The Easiest and Most Difficult Way

 No Need to Apply for the Police Mountain Entry Permit

-The Easiest/Most Popular Route: Daba Route - Mt.
+Journey Through the Peaks: Details of the Daba Route of Mt.
 Dabajian and Mt.
 Xiaobajian

 Day 1 Itinerary: Dalu Forest Road: From Excitement to Boredom